 Commercial Auto

 If your business uses vehicles for its operations, it is important to have them covered under a contractor's commercial auto policy.
-This coverage will pay for the liability and damage to your automobile caused by a wreck or accident.
+This coverage will pay for damage to company vehicles as well as any liability from accidents that happened on the job.

 Bonding

-If you are bidding on any significant or public construction projects, you will either need to be covered under a surety bond or a subcontractor default insurance program.
+If you’re bidding on a large construction project or one that is publicly funded, you will either need to be covered under a surety bond or a subcontractor default insurance program.

-These policies cover your obligations to finish the projects in the event that you are financially unable to do so, or your company shuts its doors.
-This gives the general contractor or project owner the peace of mind that you bona fide subcontractors insurance, but also assures them they can hire another subcontractor to finish work they already paid for.
+These policies cover your obligation to finish the project if you’re financially unable to do so, or your company shuts its doors.
+This gives the general contractor or project owner peace of mind, but also assures them they can hire another subcontractor to finish work they already paid for.

 3 Subcontractor Insurance Coverages You Should Consider